KeatonBuddy/MDSC-351/README.md

 ## Implications and Future Work
 Insights from Profilin studies could guide new diagnostic strategies, helping identify ALS risk early through genetic screening.
 Additionally, targeting Profilin-related aggregation pathways may offer novel therapeutic strategies for treating ALS

+# Project 3: Genome-Wide Association Study (GWAS) of Flowering Time at 10°C in Arabidopsis thaliana
+## Overview
+This project performs a genome-wide association study to uncover genetic variants associated with accelerated flowering time in Arabidopsis thaliana at 10°C, testing the hypothesis that chromosome 3 harbors significant loci.

+## Objectives

+- Identify genomic loci linked to early flowering at 10°C.

+- Test the hypothesis of significant associations on chromosome 3.

+## Methodology

+- Acquired genotype (call_method_54.tair9.FT10.csv) and phenotype (FT10.txt) datasets, matched samples, and removed NAs.

+- Binarized allele calls into ±1.

+- Conducted GWAS using the rrBLUP::GWAS() function and visualized results with Manhattan and QQ plots citeturn1file2.

+## Key Findings

+- Significant association peaks identified on chromosomes 1, 2, and 4, rather than chromosome 3.

+- QQ plot indicated limited deviation from the null, suggesting modest statistical power citeturn1file3.

+## Implications and Future Work

+- Loci on chromosomes 1, 2, and 4 are prime candidates for functional follow-up studies.

+- Future work should increase sample size, refine phenotype measurements, and validate candidate variants experimentally.